About This Breed

 The Maltese is a small and delicate dog.
 Its eyes are round and black, and ears are dropped.
 Its tail, meanwhile, is long and carried over the back.

-The Maltese is usually seen in pure white, though there is sometimes a light tan or lemon hue on the ears.
+The breed is usually seen in pure white, though there is sometimes a light tan or lemon hue on the ears.

 The Maltese is playful and self confident.
 It also makes a good watchdog as it barks strangers and other dogs.